(My apologies for disconnected images… site crash wiped out the photos, gradually rebuilding!)

 What ride, you ask?
 I suppose I did kind of start in the middle.
 Okay.
 Let’s back it up.

 There’s this motorcycle club in L.A. called the East Side Moto Babes.
 They race.
 They ride.
 They laugh.
 And yeah… they’re babes.
 They’ve made an impact on the motorcycling scene, which is pretty cool.
-A couple of years ago, they got the idea to do an all-girl campout, and that dream at last came to fruition and, thanks to my pal Kat, I crashed the party.
+A couple of years ago, they got the idea to do an all-girl campout, and that dream came to fruition and, thanks to my pal Kat, I crashed the party.

 After meeting up at the Highland Park Cafe, the sixteen bikes and a couple chase vehicles, headed up Angeles Crest Highway.